Mebanseibor/Command-Modern-Operations/CMOT Feature Packs/Downed Unit Creates Survivors/README.md

     - it has a probability of producing a survivor based on:
         - Unit proficiency
         - Whether the unit was destroyed or out-of-fuel
-        - An arbitrary base proficiency, set within the script
+        - An arbitrary base probability, set within the script
 - Downed pilot deploys a `smoke marker` to indicate existance of survivors
 - Survivors are counted as rescued only when their rescuer (an aircraft unit) has landed on an airfield/helipad
 - Downed aircraft due to `Out-of-fuel` status has a slight chance of not producing any survivors